Lkeurentjes/Advent_of_code/2024/README.md

       prefix and count their occurrences.
     - For part 2, find the largest clique in the network graph using the Bron–Kerbosch algorithm.
 Generate a password based on the sorted nodes in this largest clique.
+- Day 24 Crossed wires
+- Day 25 Code Chronicle
+    - For part 1, identify keys and locks from grids and find which do not overlap

 # todo